gingeryale/React_v16_SmallDecisionApp/README.md

 # React_v16_SmallDecisionApp
-Version 16 small decision making app
+A small React Version 16 decision making app.
+A bit like a todo app, but this time users input what they want to opt for and a randomized option pops up.

 ### This simple little app used:
 ##### React version 16